Lake Superior Photography Workshop for Women | October 4-7, 2026

 In 4 days, you'll go from "I used to photograph" to "I am a photographer"—confidently, on your terms.

-You'll master manual mode so completely that solo photography adventures become your reality, not your someday dream.
+You'll understand manual mode so completely that solo photography adventures become your reality, not your someday dream.
 You'll find women who become your backbone (because creative reclamation is easier when you're not alone).
 You'll reclaim your camera as what it really is: your pathway to freedom.

 This isn't just a workshop.
 It's resistance.